lambdaclass/lambda_ethereum_consensus/docs/clients.md

 1. A user builds, signs and sends a transaction to their execution client's JSON-RPC API.
 This is usually done with a wrapper library like `ethers` , `hardhat` or `foundry`.
 2. The execution client receives the transaction and:
-    1. Validates it (checks the user has enough eth, the signature matches, etc).
+    1. Validates it (checks the user has enough ETH, the signature matches, etc).
     2. Adds it to its local mempool.
 The mempool is a local pool of transactions that are not yet executed.
     3. Broadcasts it through the execution gossip layer, to other execution nodes.
 Other execution nodes include it in their own mempools.
 3. A validator node is selected as a block proposer.
 As a proposer:
     1. Their execution client bundles many transactions from its mempool into a block.
     2. All transactions in the bundle are executed locally and state change calculated.
-    3. Their consensus client gets this block (or as consensus calls it, "execution payload") and adds consensus layer information, like attesations, slashings, rewards, penalties, etc. The execution payload + consensus metadata forms a "beacon block".
+    3. Their consensus client gets this block (or as consensus calls it, "execution payload") and adds consensus layer information, like attestations, slashings, rewards, penalties, etc. The execution payload + consensus metadata forms a "beacon block".
-    4. The beacon block is sent over the consensus gossip layer to other nodes.
+    4. The beacon block is signed and sent over the consensus gossip layer to other nodes.
-4. A committee of validators validate that block and send attestations for it over the consensus gossip protocol too.
+4. A committee of validators validates that block and sends signed attestations for it over the consensus gossip protocol too.
 5. All nodes receive both the new proposed block and attestations.
 Then they:
     1. Include the new block in their own local fork tree if its valid.
     2. Save the attestations and update the weights of the blocks on the tree.